Linuxbrew/brew/share/doc/homebrew/Analytics.md

-# Analytics
+# Homebrew's Anonymous Aggregate User Behaviour Analytics
 Homebrew will shortly begin gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.

 ## Why?
 Homebrew is provided free of charge and run entirely by volunteers in their spare time.
 As a result, we do not have the resources to do detailed user studies of Homebrew users to decide on how best to design future features and prioritise current work.
 Anonymous aggregate user analytics allow us to prioritise fixes and features based on how, where and when people use Homebrew.
+For example:

-For example, if a formulae is widely used and is failing often it will enable us to prioritise fixing that formula over others.
+- if a formulae is widely used and is failing often it will enable us to prioritise fixing that formula over others.
+- collecting the OS version allows us to decide what versions of OS X to prioritise and support and identify build failures that occur only on single versions.

 ## What?
 Homebrew's analytics record some shared information for every event: